realtimeprojects/mkdocs-ezglossary/docs/usage/customization.md

 types
 :   A list of types which should be displace in this summary.
     Contains one or more of this values: `refs`, `defs`.

+reflink
+:   A internal reference link which is used for the post-processing
+    and injection of the reference links.

 ## Configuration